Code4Bharat-2025/team13/README.md

 ✅ Optional: Test the Setup

+        1.In .env file API key need to be replaced with VALID API Key

-        Run basic tests to ensure the chatbot is working using below chatbot URL- https://web.convegenius.ai/bots?botId=0250054444411113
+        2.Run basic tests to ensure the chatbot is working using below chatbot URL- https://web.convegenius.ai/bots?botId=0250054444411113

 📌 Notes